barharush9/data_science/README.md

 # data_science
-- A Data Science project that incorporates all the essential features of a data system.
+<p>- A Data Science project that incorporates all the essential features of a data system.
 - In the scraping and crawling phase:
    - Utilizing Selenium, a web browser automation tool.
    - Leveraging Beautiful Soup, a Python library for parsing HTML and XML files.